Limit theorems for Bajraktarevi\'c and Cauchy quotient means of independent identically distributed random variables: Introduction

 (ii).
 A key idea in the theory of quasi arithmetic means is bisymmetry (for the definition, see \eqref{E:bisymmetry} in Appendix \ref{App_non_quasi_arit_means}).
 It is developed by Acz\'el in \cite{Aczel1948}, who applied it for the characterization of \ $2$-variable quasi arithmetic means, and for the $n$-variable case, see M\"unnich et al.\ \cite{MunMakMok}.
 The bisymmetry equation has importance also in the theory of quasisums and consistent aggregation in economical sciences (see, e.g., Acz\'el and Maksa \cite{AczelMaksa1996}).

 (iii).
-For more information about the story of quasi arithmetic means and their possible applications in different areas, see the excellent survey of Muliere and Parmigiani \cite{MuliereParmigiani1993} and the references therein. \proofend \end{Rem}
+For more information about the story of quasi arithmetic means and their possible applications in various areas, see the excellent survey of Muliere and Parmigiani \cite{MuliereParmigiani1993} and the references therein. \proofend \end{Rem}

 For each \ $n\in\NN$, \ $M_n^f$ \ is a strict, symmetric \ $n$-variable mean in \ $I$ \ in the sense of Definition \ref{Def_mean}.
 The arithmetic, geometric and harmonic mean is a quasi arithmetic mean corresponding to the function \ $f:\RR\to \RR$, $f(x):=x$, $x\in\RR$, \ $f:(0,\infty)\to \RR$, \ $f(x):=\ln(x)$, \ $x>0$, \ and \ \ $f:(0,\infty)\to \RR$, \ $f(x) =x^{-1}$, \ $x>0$, \ respectively.